grame-cncm/faustdoc/mkdocs/docs/manual/options.md

   -lcc        --local-causality-check     check causality also at local level.
   -light      --light-mode                do not generate the entire DSP API.
   -clang      --clang                     when compiled with clang/clang++, adds specific #pragma for auto-vectorization.
+  -nvi        --no-virtual                when compiled with the C++ backend, does not add the 'virtual' keyword.
   -exp10      --generate-exp10            pow(10,x) replaced by possibly faster exp10(x).
   -os         --one-sample                generate one sample computation (same as -os0).
   -os0        --one-sample0               generate one sample computation (0 = separated control).
   -os1        --one-sample1               generate one sample computation (1 = separated control and DSP struct).
+  -os2        --one-sample2               generate one sample computation (2 = separated control and DSP struct.
+Separation in short and long delay lines).
+  -os3        --one-sample3               generate one sample computation (3 = like 2 but with external memory pointers kept in the DSP struct).
   -cm         --compute-mix               mix in outputs buffers.
   -cn <name>  --class-name <name>         specify the name of the dsp class to be used instead of mydsp.
   -scn <name> --super-class-name <name>   specify the name of the super class to be used instead of dsp.
   -pn <name>  --process-name <name>       specify the name of the dsp entry-point instead of process.
   -mcd <n>    --max-copy-delay <n>        threshold between copy and ring buffer implementation (default 16 samples).
   -dlt <n>    --delay-line-threshold <n>  threshold between 'mask' and 'select' ring buffer implementation (default INT_MAX samples).
-  -mem        --memory                    allocate static in global state using a custom memory manager.
+  -mem        --memory-manager            allocate static in global state using a custom memory manager.
   -ftz <n>    --flush-to-zero <n>         code added to recursive signals [0:no (default), 1:fabs based, 2:mask based (fastest)].
   -rui        --range-ui                  whether to generate code to limit vslider/hslider/nentry values in [min..max] range.
   -inj <f>    --inject <f>                inject source file <f> into architecture file instead of compiling a dsp file.